osqp/qdldl/README.md

 * `QDLDL_Lsolve`: solves `Lx = b`
 * `QDLDL_Ltsolve`: solves `L'x = b`

-In the above function calls the matrices A and L are stored in compressed sparse column (CSC) format.
-The matrix A is assumed to be symmetric and only the upper triangular portion of A should be passed to the API.
-The factor L is lower triangular with implicit ones on the diagonal (i.e. the diagonal of L is not stored as part of the CSC formatted data.)
+In the above function calls the matrices `A` and `L` are stored in compressed sparse column (CSC) format.
+The matrix `A` is assumed to be symmetric and only the upper triangular portion of A should be passed to the API.
+The factor `L` is lower triangular with implicit ones on the diagonal (i.e. the diagonal of L is not stored as part of the CSC formatted data.)

-The matrices D and D^{-1} are both diagonal matrices, with the diagonal values stored in array.
+The matrices `D` and `Dinv` are both diagonal matrices, with the diagonal values stored in array.

 ## Linking QDLDL